-2Gather is a vision, a set of principles and a concrete project.
-It is an open source, decentralized, not-for-profit alternative to exploitative for-profit platforms like Facebook, WhatsApp, Tik Tok, Telegram, Signal, etc. We welcome users, donors, developers and contributors of all types.
+2Gather is a community, a vision, and a collaborative project.
+We seek to prototype and demonstrate solutions towards open source, decentralized, not-for-profit alternative to exploitative for-profit platforms like Facebook, WhatsApp, Tik Tok, Telegram, Signal, etc. We welcome users, donors, developers and contributors of all types!

 Start here → A summary of the 2Gather vision called Taking the Power Back was included in the Nesta Innovation Foundation's Decentralized Futures essay collection.

 You can also read Don't Let the Blockchain Get Pwned: How to Combat Creeping Centralization and Create a More Open #ForkandMergeEconomy.

 An entry on Coorganisms, our concept for what will supersede corporations as humanity's primary organizational model, is on the P2P Foundation's Wiki.

 → Please read our technical roadmap for more details of these initiatives.